tjgilpin/old-rectory/src/content/pages/facials.md

 <a href="https://www.fresha.com/a/treatment-rooms-hastings-the-old-rectory-harold-road-uk-cro1x5rw?pId=86052"><button>Book Pro Skin Facial</button></a>

+### Dermalogica Pro Teen Facial

+Includes a deep cleanse, skin resurfacing and extractions, which helps to calm active breakouts and leaves the skin glowing.
+Perfect for teens & young adults.

+* 45 mins **£50**

+<a href="https://www.fresha.com/a/treatment-rooms-hastings-the-old-rectory-harold-road-uk-cro1x5rw?pId=86052"><button>Book Pro Power Peel</button></a>

 ### Dermalogica Pro Power Peel

 Targeting skin texture, tone, wrinkles and breakouts.
 Using AHAs and BHAs, lactic acid, salicylic acid and glycolic acid to provide a totally customisable deep exfoliation with little down time.
 Perfect for those who want to target lines and wrinkles, uneven pigmentation and acne breakouts.
 A patch test is required 24-48 hours prior to your treatment.
 We also recommend a skin consultation or proskin facial before your peel to ensure you leave with the best results possible after your Pro Power Peel.